mukhtar-github/T101-Crafting-Conference-Abstracts/T101: Crafting Conference Abstracts.md

 *What indexes will you help them build?
 And even, what level of write concern can we set on the information so that we can be sure that the things we have shared are truly written to their disk*?
 So today *we're going to understand the characteristics of what we can think of as human RAM, and human indexing strategies, and some unique characteristics of human disk storage*. *In other words, in order to understand what makes some content great and some content completely forgettable, we need to understand the implications of limited active memory and what that tells us about why great talks are great*.

 And then I'll talk about *the specific ways that humans index or create recall, which is the key to understanding how to organize your material*.
 And finally, I'll share with you something I like to think of as special secret amazing talk sauce, which is the secret to creating a truly outstanding talk.
 My hope is that in understanding the specific characteristics of the brain, you'll start to understand at a deep level how to approach developing the content of your talk.

+### Limited Active Memory

+So the first thing we need to think about is called limited active memory.

+What we're trying to get a sense of here is how much can fit in memory in the human brain.

+And the answer is, not a whole lot.

+So there's various ways of measuring this.

+But just to give you an idea, imagine you're walking down the street.

+And you start to remark on the things that you see.

+Well, first you see a tree.

+Then you see a fence.

+Then you see a mailbox.

+Then you see a signpost.

+Then you see a dog.

+By the time that you're seeing that dog, you've actually forgotten the first thing that you saw.

+And the way we can measure this is pretty simple.

+They have this really great game.

+You can Google it.

+It's called N1 Back.

+And what it does is, the computer will start firing numbers at you.

+And it gives you one number, and then a second number, and then a third number.

+And by the third number, what you try to do is give the computer back the number that it first told you.

+And it starts to measure how many numbers you can fit in your mind at one time.

+It's called N1 Back.

+It's a really cool game.

+You should check it out.

+So what this reveals is, we can't actually keep many digits in our mind at one time.

+By the time it gets to three or four, it becomes very fatiguing.

+And then beyond that-- five, six, seven-- it's almost impossible really no matter how smart you are, which is terrifying.

+We can only remember three or four things in any given moment.

+Well, what, does this teach us about speaking?

+Well, I want you to imagine for a second how we remember a phone number.

+So as you may know, we can only keep track of a certain number of digits at a time.

+So if I give you a string of 10 digits, it's going to be very hard for you to remember that until you do what?

+Well, it's kind of interesting.

+You put parentheses around the first three letters and then the first three numbers.

+And then there's another three numbers, and then a dash, and then four numbers.

+And what's so remarkable about this is even with this simple chunking idea, we're able to remember phone numbers.

+Now, of course, we don't have to remember phone numbers anymore, because MongoDB remembers all our numbers for us.

+But when we're talking about the limited active memory in the mind of your audience, what it means is, in real time your audience can only take in so much information.

+So people who compete in these big memory Olympics at Madison Square Garden, they come and they memorize hundreds of strings of numbers.

+They often use mnemonics whereby they chunk these big numbers into smaller numbers.

+Well, speaking is actually just like that.

+What you need to do for your audience is create some conceptual chunking.

+It's pretty fascinating.

+So here's what's interesting.

+If you think about what we think of as the iconic advice that a public speaking person will give you, public speaking person is probably 9 times out of 10 going to tell you, well, you have to have an introduction, a body, and a conclusion in your talk.

+And actually, I think that's true.

+But why is it true?

+Well, just thinking about limited active memory, one of the reasons that it's true is because we can actually hold that simple three-part structure in our mind at one time.

+And what that means is, your audience has to do less background processing as you give them information.

+And that's really the key to making sure that your audience can pay attention to you and not really fall off the bus as you get into the technical side of the talk.

+As long as they can understand at a high level the way your talk is organized, they can keep track of that information in real time without worrying what the relationships are between what came before and what came after.

+Now, it doesn't necessarily mean they're going to remember everything you said.

+But what it will mean is that they will follow along present in the moment as you work your way through the talk.

+So this idea of intro, body, and conclusion actually comes out of the limits of the human limited active memory.

+So if you understand that, it's a very interesting way of understanding this iconic advice that public speaking people give you about having an introduction, a body, and a conclusion-- so beginning, middle, and end.

+And then in the middle of the talk, you can also use the same logic.

+In the body of the talk, what we'll often see is, if you can keep a simple structure that only has three or four parts, then you can actually let your audience forget about the structure of the talk and stay with you in the moment, because they can keep it all in their heads at once.

+That's a very powerful way of thinking about content.

+So the simple takeaway is this.

+As we're structuring our talk, we need two different kinds of structure.

+First of all, we need the metastructure-- an intro, a body, and a conclusion.

+And that's pretty standard thinking.

+And then within the body of the talk, I think we also need to think about having some simple structural logic such that in a 40 minute talk there's probably going to be three or four buckets.

+Or we might think of them as collections, three or four key ideas that you're speaking about or concepts that you're speaking about.

+Believe it or not, if you just do that much structurally, your audience is able to follow along more attentively to your talk.

+And there's less of a chance that they're going to lose their attention and get fatigued.

+So that's very interesting.

+Limited active memory teaches us a lot about how we need to structure and organize our talks.

+Now the next thing is really interesting.